-A Dosimetrist from the Medical Physics Department will administer the capsule.
+A Dosimetrist from the radiotherapy physics department will administer the capsule.
 The capsule is small, about the size of a standard paracetamol capsule.
 You will be asked to swallow the capsule with a cold drink, followed by a hot drink to help dissolve the capsule in your stomach.